 Skip to main content

-Blogs / For Writers / 6 Ways To Exit A Scene And Keep Your Reader Reading
+Blogs / Writing Tips / How to End a Scene: 6 Ways to Keep Your Reader Reading

-6 Ways To Exit A Scene And Keep Your Reader Reading
+How to End a Scene: 6 Ways to Keep Your Reader Reading

 The exit hook is the magic that keeps your reader wanting to begin the next scene.
 It’s what will stop them from putting your book down, which means it’s critical for writing a suspenseful and powerful story.